ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/openshift/README.md

-# Deploying the BlueCompute Microservices Reference Architecture on OpenShift
+# Easy Way of Deploying Helm Charts on OpenShift

 ## Table of Contents
   * [Introduction](#introduction)